 Washingtonville Central School District has made strides in reducing its carbon footprint with the use of four propane-powered school buses.
-Since January 2011, the district has used four Blue Bird Vision propane-powered school buses, making it the first district in Orange County to use alternative fueled buses.
+Since 2011, the district has been adding propane powered school buses to its fleet, making it the first district in Orange County to use alternative fueled buses.

 Forms and Documentation